+\begin{remark} It can be observed that for the {\tt arcene} dataset, the support of online screening has two jumps which is caused by our safety check operation.
+Once our safety check identifies unsafeness of the current iteration, we reset the iteration to the last safe state with extra random perturbation which results in the jump of support size.
+When reset happens, we also increase the value of $w$ so as to make our online screening less aggressive.
+We shall discuss this in more details in Section \ref{sec:safety_check}. \end{remark}

-We observe from above that, for both problems, when online screening works, it can achieve dimension at the very early stage of the iteration, which means practically it is more attractive than the full screening scheme, since in practice stochastic algorithms are run for limited number of epochs.
+For SLR problems, the choice of $\lambda$ is provided in each sub-figure of Figure \ref{fig:slr_support}.
+Overall, similar observations are obtained compared to those of LASSO problems.
+For the {\tt arcene} data, no resets caused by the safety check.
+We observe from above that, for both problems, when online-screening works, it can achieve dimension reduction at the very early stage of the iteration, which means practically it is more attractive than the full-screening scheme, since in practice, stochastic algorithms are run for limited number of epochs.